Old town of Dubrovnik with cable car ascending Mount Srd above terracotta rooftops and Adriatic Sea, Dubrovnik, Croatia

 Off-season (lower prices)

-Dubrovnik, Croatia is a Warm destination perfect for history and beach.
+Dubrovnik, Croatia is a destination with a warm climate, perfect for medieval walls and crystal-clear waters.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $75/day, while mid-range trips average $175/day.
+Budget travel costs around $101/day, while mid-range trips average $279/day.
 EU citizens need only ID.

 /day